 - catchment descriptors (XML, CSV and CD3).

-- depth-duration-frequency (DDF) using the latest FEH13 methods as well as the legacy FEH99 method calculations, both on a catchment average basis and at the nearest 1 kilometre grid location.
+- depth-duration-frequency (DDF) using FEH22 and FEH13 models as well as the legacy FEH99 model, all on a catchment average basis and at the nearest 1 kilometre grid location.
 The DDF information is plotted on interactive rainfall graphs, which can be exported as a csv or an image.

 - catchment boundaries as ESRI shapefiles or PNG images.

 - Learn more

 For any purchased point on the map (with 1m resolution), you can view and export: